Hyoid bone fracture: Treatment

 Treatment options vary from very conservative to aggressive.
 Conservative options include rest, observation, pain control, diet changes, use of a nasopharyngeal tube or oropharyngeal tube, and antibiotic therapy.
 More aggressive options include surgical repair of the hyoid bone and/or tracheotomy.
 Surgical treatment was used in 10.9% of cases in a 2012 meta-analysis.

 Epidemiology

 Hyoid bone fractures represent 0.002% of all fractures; they are rare because the hyoid bone is well-protected by its location in the neck behind the mandible and in front of the cervical spine, as well as its mobility.
-91.3% of hyoid bone fractures occur in men.